-What Are Six Axis Robots?
+What Are Six-Axis Robots?
+A Comprehensive Definition

 Industrial robots have various axis configurations.
 The vast majority of articulated robots, however, feature six axes, also called six degrees of freedom.
 6-axis robots allow for greater flexibility and can perform a wider variety of applications than robots with fewer axes.